juanovt10/football_score_predictor/README.md

 1. Begin by integrating data for a single league into the datasheet, ensuring the functionality of the "find out score" mode.
 2. Once the initial mode is verified, extend the implementation to encompass the remaining four European leagues, while maintaining the effectiveness of the "find out score" mode.
 3. Enhance the program by incorporating a team suggestion function, recognizing that football teams often have multiple recognized names.
 4. Elevate the program's capabilities by introducing the "guess score" mode.
-This mode will present users with two randomly selected teams, prompt for precise user input, and subsequently compare the user's input against the calculated outcome.e
+This mode will present users with two randomly selected teams, prompt for precise user input, and subsequently compare the user's input against the calculated outcome.

-The presented flowchart showcases a notable omission—the inclusion of the head-to-head results for incorporation into the score result calculation.
+The presented flowchart showcases a notable omission, the inclusion of the head-to-head results for incorporation into the score result calculation.
 To address this, an API connection is recommended for retrieving this dynamic statistic.
 This approach is favored due to the substantial volume of data involved.
 While each team competes in 38 league matches annually, additional engagements like regional and international cups further compound the dataset.
 Leveraging an API streamlines the retrieval process by accessing specialized databases, expediting requests that would otherwise be time-intensive when dealing with static data.

 # Features